Hemorrhoids High Fiber Diet

 Celery Sticks

-Just like bell peppers, celery has plenty of water and fiber as well.
+Just like bell peppers, celery also has plenty of water and fiber.
 This makes your stool soft and decreases the need to strain.
 One massive stalk has one gram of fiber and contains 95% water.

 You can chop this crunchy vegetable into salads, include it in soup or stews or submerge the stalks into a bit of your dearest nut butter.